Can I get health insurance for my girlfriend?

 If there is a contract involved, you have some rights as far as healthcare is considered.
 As this is only an insurance website, I recommend consulting an attorney if you have questions regarding that specific situation.

-If you do not meet the requirements for marriage, but want to obtain health insurance coverage for a significant other, I recommend contacting an independent agent or getting quotes online to ensure you get the best coverage at the lowest possible rate.
+If you do not meet the requirements for marriage, but want to obtain health insurance coverage for a significant other, you may want to contact an independent agent or getting quotes online to ensure you get the best coverage at the lowest possible rate.

 Read more: Top 10 Health Insurance Companies